BRAND PROFILE: JOSEPH CHEANEY & SONS

 The Chiswick dresses up or down effortlessly, making it a great versatile shoe for everyday occassions and semi-formal situations.
 It looks as great with a pair of blue jeans as it does a tailored suit.

-HOW TO WEAR IT: Try pairing it with Orslow's 107 Ivy Fit Jeans in Indigo, along with a Brooklyn Tailors casual shirt for a sharp, casual look.
-Or, pair them with our BKT50 Tailored Suit in Bright Navy for a tailored look that's not excessively formal.
+HOW TO WEAR IT: Try pairing it with Orslow's 107 Ivy Fit Jeans in Indigo (Pop-up), along with a Brooklyn Tailors casual shirt for a sharp, casual look.
+Or, pair them with our BKT50 Tailored Suit (Pop-up) in Bright Navy for a tailored look that's not excessively formal.

 Jackie III Chukka Boots in Pony Suede